kigawas/flask-scaffold/README.md

 A scaffold to speed up launching a flask project, set up with [minimal dependencies](https://github.com/kigawas/flask-scaffold/blob/master/requirements-dev.txt).

-You can just remove `LICENSE` and `.vscode/` files as long as you want.
-There is no silver bullet, so if you prefer other libraries or practice, you can change anything if it'll fit your requirements better.
+You can just remove `LICENSE`, `.git/`, and `.vscode/` files whenever it's necessary.

+There is no silver bullet, so if you prefer other libraries or practice, you can change anything if you feel there is a better choice.

 ## Prerequisites

--   Python 3.5+ (Try type hint please!).
+-   Python 3.5+ (Try type hint please!)

--   Supposing `virtualenv` is installed, if not, run `[sudo] pip3 install -U virtualenv` first.

--   (Optional) Docker and docker compose (It's okay if you don't want to use docker.)
+-   (Optional) Docker and docker compose (It's okay if you don't want to use docker)

 ## Main features